06 June Topics

 Whoops – In 1873, the Alexandra Palace burned to the ground.

-June 10: Friends of Bill – In 1935, Alcoholics Anonymous is formed.
+June 10: Friends of Bill – In 1935, Alcoholics Anonymous was formed.

 US Naval Academy – In 1854, the first class graduated from USNA.